 For Icing Cross

-Add the softened butter and stir everything together, slowly adding the enough of the remaining milk till all the flour comes together in a wet mass.
-Let it rest for 10 minutes.
+- Add the softened butter and stir everything together, slowly adding enough of the remaining milk till all the flour is just moistened.
+Cover the bowl and let it rest for 10 minutes.

-If making a flour cross, mix the ingredients for the cross together into a thick paste.Make a cross on the top of the buns with the flour paste.
+- If making a flour cross, mix the ingredients for the cross together into a thick paste.
+Draw a cross on the top of the buns with the flour paste.

-If making the icing cross, Mix the the icing sugar and vanilla extract together.
-Add the chosen liquid little by little to the icing sugar to make a thick paste.
+- If making the icing cross, Mix the icing sugar and vanilla extract.
+Add milk/water/lemon juice little by little to the icing sugar to make a thick paste.
 Transfer the paste to a piping bag and pipe the crosses over the cooled buns.

-The most common dry fruits used are raisins and currants.
-Other options are dried apricots, cherries, cranberries, blueberries or a combination of these.
+- The most common dry fruits used are raisins and currants.
+Other options are dried apricots, apple, cherries, cranberries, blueberries or a combination of these.